 - An interview may be required

-The Difference Between Acute Care and Primary Care Nurse Practitioners
+What’s The Difference Between Acute Care and Primary Care Nurse Practitioners?

 According to the National Organization of Nurse Practitioner Faculties (NONPF), the primary difference between nurse practitioners who specialize in acute care versus those who specialize in primary care is that primary care nurse practitioners (PCNPs) are responsible for providing continuous care to patients, while acute care nurse practitioners (ACNPs) are responsible for providing restorative care.